syxb2/syxb2/README.md

 #### A student🧑🏻 @ University of University of Electronic Science and Technology of China🏫

 * ✏️: c / python
-* ⚒️: MacOS / Visual Studio Code / obsidian
+* ⚒️: MacOS / Visual Studio Code / Obsidian

 ### More information📚: